samshteinman/alreadyvisitedchromeextension/README.md

 #5 Select folder where extension resides

-#6 Icon goes red if you've been there before, green if you haven't
+#6 Icon goes red if you've been there before(i.e if it's in your history), green if you haven't